Faz540/pokemon-anime-cries-recomp-mod/README.md

 - **Generation 1:** In development / testing
 - **Generation 2:** Planned for a future release

-## Note
+## Similar Mod by Leoocast

-It would be unfair of me if I didn't mention this.
+I'd like to acknowledge that [Leoocast](https://github.com/Leoocast/cry-manager-gen1recomp-mod) released a very similar mod just a couple of days before I submitted this project to the modding community.
-I'd like to point out that [Leoocast](https://github.com/Leoocast/cry-manager-gen1recomp-mod) released an extremely similar mod a couple of days ago.
+The similarities are entirely coincidental, as both projects were developed independently.
-Both of our implementations are completely different.
+Leo's implementation is more advanced, and their audio samples appear to be of higher quality.
+Although both mods aim to achieve a similar result, the underlying implementations are completely different.

 ## Credits